Spark-love/Ignite/docs/policies/expenses.md

 If reimbursement is needed, we will reimburse the mentioned business expenses, after they are approved, in part or in full, depending on their alignment with this policy.

+# 🍽️ F&B

+At Spark, we believe in supporting the well-being and productivity of our team members.
+To ensure everyone stays energized and refreshed, we provide a Food & Beverage (F&B) allowance for all employees.
+Here’s a detailed overview of our F&B allowance policy:

+## Food Allowance

+Each team member is entitled to a monthly food allowance to cover the cost of meals during work hours.
+This allowance can be used for purchasing lunch, snacks, and other food items to be consumed during the day.

+### Key Points:
+- The food allowance is provided on a monthly basis.
+- The allowance covers meals, snacks, and other food items.
+- Team members can bring their own food or purchase meals as needed.

+## Beverage Allowance

+We also provide an allowance for beverages to ensure that our team stays hydrated and refreshed throughout the day.
+Non-alcoholic drinks are permitted under this policy.

+### Key Points:
+- The beverage allowance can be used to purchase non-alcoholic drinks such as water, coffee, tea, juice, and soft drinks.
+- Alcoholic drinks are not covered under this allowance, except during specific team events as outlined below.

+## Special Events

+During specific team events, such as celebrations or team-building activities, alcoholic drinks may be provided.
+These events will be communicated in advance, and the allowance for alcoholic beverages will be managed separately.

+### Key Points:
+- Alcoholic drinks are permitted during designated team events.
+- These events will be pre-approved and communicated to all team members.

+## Usage and Reimbursement

+To utilize the F&B allowance, team members should use their Aspire card for all related expenses and upload receipts to the Aspire app.
+The process for reimbursement is as follows:

+1. Use the Aspire card for all food and beverage purchases.
+2. Collect receipts for all eligible purchases.
+3. Upload the receipts to the Aspire app.
+4. Ensure the receipts are clear and itemized for review.
+5. Reimbursement will be processed as per the company’s standard procedures.

+### Key Points:
+- Use the Aspire card for all F&B expenses.
+- Keep all receipts for eligible purchases.
+- Upload receipts to the Aspire app for reimbursement.
+- Follow the standard reimbursement process.

+By adhering to this policy, we ensure that all team members have access to the necessary resources to stay nourished and hydrated, contributing to a productive and enjoyable work environment.

 ## Business trips

 There are two categories of business trip: